JetBrains/kotlin-web-site/docs/topics/power-assert.md

 The Power-assert plugin provides several options to customize its behavior:

-- **`functions`**: A list of complete function paths that the Power-assert plugin will transform.
-If empty, only `kotlin.assert()` will be transformed by default.
+* **`functions`**: A list of fully-qualified function paths.
+The Power-assert plugin will transform the calls to these functions.
+If empty, only `kotlin.assert()` calls will be transformed by default.
-- **`includedSourceSets`**: A list of Gradle source sets that the Power-assert plugin will transform.
+* **`includedSourceSets`**: A list of Gradle source sets that the Power-assert plugin will transform.
 If empty, all _test source sets_ will be transformed by default.

 To customize the behavior, add the `powerAssert {}` block to you build script file: